verisimilitude20201/notes/Videos/Tim_Berglund/Distributed_Sytems_In_One_Lesson.md

 2. Characteristics of a Distributed System
     - The computers have to operate concurrently.
     - The machines fail independently.
-    - The computers don't share a global clock
+    - The computers don't share a global clock.
+All actions are asynchronous
+          - Amazon.com Yes
+          - Cassandra Database Yes
+          - My Computer: No, because there is a single global clock.
+All work is done with synchronization with the clock whose operation is driven by rising and falling cycles of the quartz oscillator

 3. Single-threaded versions of storage, computation and messaging things work on a grander scale.
 But once we start to distribute these things, things appear to get complicated.